Our Family

 Aspirants for Holy Orders

-The Episcopacy (Order of Bishops)
+The Episcopate (Order of Bishops)

-The Presbyterium (Order of Priest/Elders)
+The Presbyterate (Order of Priests)

 the Rev. Father Keith Jefferies (Sherman Oaks, CA)